judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 The area around the square is designated as a cultural center called Circuito Cultural Praça da Liberdade (The Cultural Circuit of Freedom Square).
 This zone recognizes the historical significance of the space and the buildings which shaped Brazil's history for more than a century.
 In this area, there are more than a dozen institutions, museums, and cultural centers.

-{% cloudinary /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Praca-da-liberdade.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Praça da liberdade | Courtesy of Embratur Image Bank" description="Belo Horizonte, Brasil, Minas Gerais, Praça da liberdade.
+{% cloudinary default /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Praca-da-liberdade.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Praça da liberdade | Courtesy of Embratur Image Bank" description="Belo Horizonte, Brasil, Minas Gerais, Praça da liberdade.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## The Seat of Government